Michelle Ayn Tessensohn

 ✳ The training.

-Along with working one-to-one with clients, Michelle gives talks and classes in person and online.
-She also supports the personal and cultural transformation courses run by Ancestral Medicine and mentors trainee practitioners.
-She has been featured at the Heart, Mind, and Body Festival and interviewed by Connected Women, WKRZ 91.3, 93.8 Live, Razor TV, and Primetime Morning on Channel News Asia.
+Alongside working one-to-one with clients, I give talks and classes in person and online.
+Since 2020, I’ve been supporting the personal and cultural transformation courses run by Ancestral Medicine, and now mentor trainee practitioners in the Ancestral Healing Practitioner Training.
+I’ve been featured at the Heart, Mind, and Body Festival and interviewed by Connected Women, WKRZ 91.3, 93.8 Live, Razor TV, and on Primetime Morning on Channel News Asia.

 ✳ Something more personal.

-To learn more about Michelle’s ancestral healing journey, you can read her chapter in the book Ancestral Wisdom: Sacred Stories of Contact, Healing, and Care, an anthology written by practitioners of Ancestral Lineage Healing.
+To learn more about my ancestral healing journey, you can read my chapter in the book Ancestral Wisdom: Sacred Stories of Contact, Healing, and Care, an anthology written by practitioners of Ancestral Lineage Healing.
 This book is distributed online at no cost to the reader through the support of Pressbooks and the Woodruff Library of Atlanta University Center.
-You can also watch her YouTube interview on the podcast Sitting by the Fire: A podcast on ancestral wisdom, medicine, heritage and transformation by Anna Sólyom.
+You can also watch my YouTube interview on the podcast Sitting by the Fire: A podcast on ancestral wisdom, medicine, heritage and transformation by Anna Sólyom.

 Find out more about working with Michelle